Asabeneh/data-analysis-with-python-autumn-2024/readme.md

 Congratulations!
 You've successfully set up Python, learned how to use the interactive shell, installed VS Code, and written your first Python program.
 This is just the beginning of your Python journey!

 ---

-### Python Comments and the Print Function: Explanation and Documentation
+### Python Comments

 In Python, comments are an essential part of writing clean and understandable code.
 Comments help both the programmer and others understand what the code is doing.
 Python supports two types of comments: **single-line comments** and **multiline comments**.
-In this document, we will explain these comment types and the `print()` function.
+In this section, we will explain these comment types and the `print()` function.

-#### 1. Single-Line Comments
+#### Single-Line Comments

 A **single-line comment** in Python begins with a hash symbol (`#`).
 Everything following the hash on that line is considered a comment and is ignored by the Python interpreter.

-##### Example:
+**Single Line Comment Example:**

 ```python
 # A hash symbol is a single line comment
 # The purpose of a comment is to make our code readable and maintainable